kujtimiihoxha/kit/README.md

 # GoKit CLI  [![Build Status](https://travis-ci.org/kujtimiihoxha/kit.svg?branch=master)](https://travis-ci.org/kujtimiihoxha/kit)[![Go Report Card](https://goreportcard.com/badge/github.com/kujtimiihoxha/kit)](https://goreportcard.com/report/github.com/kujtimiihoxha/kit)[![Coverage Status](https://coveralls.io/repos/github/kujtimiihoxha/kit/badge.svg?branch=master)](https://coveralls.io/github/kujtimiihoxha/kit?branch=master)
+I fork the project from [kit](https://github.com/kujtimiihoxha/kit) and plan to maintain in the future.
+The kit tool is a great job, and deeply used in our team.
+Some features and bugs have been done, such as supporting go module and replace some old dependency.
+I am very glad to receive issues about it.

 This project is a more advanced version of [gk](https://github.com/kujtimiihoxha/gk).
 The goal of the gokit cli is to be a tool that you can use while you develop your microservices with `gokit`.